remygrandin/DrawTheNet.IO/README.md

 It will build the docker image from scratch, including downloading the icons from all vendor specified above.
 It will run the app with nginx, listening on port 80.

 ## Local Build
-You need [libvisio2svg](https://github.com/kakwa/libvisio2svg) installed and available in you path for the full build to work.
+You need [libvisio2svg](https://github.com/kakwa/libvisio2svg) and powershell installed and available in you path for the full build to work.
-If not, some icons set (Cisco, Fortinet) will not be generated and avaialable.
+If not, some icons set (Cisco, Fortinet) will not be generated and available.
 You can find the build script in the [tools folder](./tools/build.ps1)

 ```